How I Almost Got Married Because of SIG 552 - Swiss Rifles History

 Vladimir Onokoy

-Vladimir Onokoy is a small arms subject matter expert and firearms instructor.
-Over the years he worked in more than 20 different countries as a security contractor, armorer, field analyst, product manager, and consultant.
-His articles were published in the Recoil magazine, Small Arms Review, Small Arms Defence Journal, Overt Defense and Silah Report.
-He also worked as the historical consultant for movies and weapon history books, namely "Vickers Guide: Kalashnikov" series, "Small Arms of WW2: Soviet Union" and the 3rd edition of "AK-47: The Grim Reaper".
-Email: machaksilver at gmail dot com
+Vladimir Onokoy is a small arms subject matter expert and author of "From Balkans to Babylon: Zastava AKs of Yugoslavia, Serbia, and Iraq", the first English-language book about the history of M70 and Tabuk AKs.
+Over the years he worked in over 20 different countries as a security contractor, armorer, field analyst, product manager, and consultant.
+His articles were published in Recoil magazine, Small Arms Review, Small Arms Defense Journal, Overt Defense and Silah Report.
+He also worked as the historical consultant for movies and weapon history books, namely "Vickers Guide: Kalashnikov" series, and Ian McColum's "Small Arms of WW2: Soviet Union".
+You can contact him here vonokoybooks@proton.me

 More by Vladimir Onokoy